Journey to the Homeland Tours

 water, both spring and mineral water, are readily available.
 You will find it helpful

-The hotel in Odessa does provide bar soap in the bathrooms of each
+The hotel often provide bar soap in the bathrooms of each

 guestroom, however depending on your personal choice, you might